-This holiday was officially made into a holiday in 2006.
-This is when U.S President George W. Bush signed a proclamation establishing November 30th as National Meth Awareness Day.
-It’s been observed ever since.
+This holiday was officially established in 2006 when U.S. President George W. Bush signed a proclamation designating November 30th as National Meth Awareness Day.
+It has been observed ever since.

 Facts About Methamphetamine Addiction & Abuse

-Below are some disturbing facts about meth addiction and abuse that we feel everyone should know about.
+Below are some disturbing facts about meth addiction and abuse that we feel everyone should know.
 Let’s take a quick look at them before moving on.

-- Meth can cause a breakdown of skin and cause tooth enamel erosion.
+- Meth can cause the breakdown of skin and tooth enamel erosion.

 - Meth addiction can be effectively treated.